Olena-Olkhovyk/Weather-project/README.md

 * Persons
    * A big appreciation to Matt Delac who inspired and mentored me throughout the project especially for best practices.
    * I thank Samuel Anderson for inspiring me and supporting me throughout the project.

+### Content

+All the content with the exception of those listed in  credits sections of this document were originaly made by Olena Olkhovyk.